-Operating profit margins approximated 9.3% and 9.2% in the years ended December 31, 2002 and 2001, respectively.
+Operating profit margins approximated 9.0% in each of the years ended December 31, 2002 and 2001.
 Operating profit for 2002 was impacted by an incremental \$13.3 million of costs and charges consisting of \$8.5 million of non-cash charges related primarily to excess and obsolete inventory and cash charges of \$4.8 million for restructuring activities, and \$1.9 million of increased lease expense.
 These costs and charges were partially offset by the favorable \$4.4 million impact of our cost reduction activities in our operating segments, and the \$1.0 million favorable mix on slightly increased net sales.
 In addition, operating profit for 2002 was impacted by the elimination of \$13.6 million of goodwill amortization.
-This benefit was offset by increased legal and audit fees and management fees payable to Heartland and Metaldyne.
+This benefit was offset by increased costs associated with our separation from Metaldyne.
+These increased costs principally include increased legal and audit fees and management fees payable to Heartland and Metaldyne.

 Rieke Packaging Systems.
 Net sales at Rieke for 2002 increased by \$3.8 million, or approximately 3.6%, compared with 2001.
 Rieke experienced greater demand for its products in North America which overcame slightly lower year-over-year sales during the first quarter as a result of softness experienced in its European operations.
 Rieke's gross profit margin improved by 1.7% to 37.7%, due in part to cost reduction initiatives.
 Selling, general and administrative expense was 12.9% of net sales in 2002 as compared with 15.5% in the prior year.
 This reduction is attributed to the elimination of goodwill amortization.
-Operating profit margin at Rieke increased from 20.5% to 24.7% for 2002 and benefited from a \$1.2 million favorable impact related to increased sales and \$1.0 million favorable impact from lower operating costs.
+Operating profit margin at Rieke increased from 20.2% to 24.5% for 2002 and benefited from a \$1.2 million favorable impact rom lower operating costs.
 These improvements were partially offset by \$1.0 million of restructuring charges and operating lease expense.
 In addition, Rieke's operating profit for 2002 benefited from \$4.1 million of reduced depreciation and amortization, principally related to the elimination of goodwill amortization in 2002.